Editor’s Note: This article has been updated to clarify where the wildlife vehicle collisions occur along U.S. 550.

 Here are seven projects that could benefit significantly from the bill:

 Removing California’s Matilija Dam

 Constructed in 1947, the Matilija Dam on the Ventura River no longer serves its original purpose: water storage and flood control.
 The reservoir is almost filled with sediment, blocks fish migration, and contributes to beach erosion.

 Since 1999, the Ventura County Public Works Agency has engaged in a multi-stakeholder effort to remove the dam from Matilija Creek.
 The Matilija Dam Ecosystem Restoration Project is a watershed-scale endeavor with multiple components that will enhance the Ventura River ecosystem, benefit native fish and wildlife, and improve community resilience and recreation.

 Helping wildlife cross a Colorado highway

 U.S. 550 passes through prime habitat for some of Colorado’s large, though declining, herds of elk and mule deer.
-Approximately 50% of crashes reported to law enforcement along this roadway during the past 10 years were wildlife-related, and the project is one of the top priorities identified in the Colorado Department of Transportation’s Western Slope Wildlife Prioritization Study.
+Approximately 50% of crashes reported to law enforcement along this stretch of the roadway during the past 10 years were wildlife-related, and the project is one of the top priorities identified in the Colorado Department of Transportation’s Western Slope Wildlife Prioritization Study.
 Construction of a wildlife underpass and directional fencing, slated to begin in 2022, will help reduce wildlife-vehicle collisions and reconnect habitat.